-NOTES: Calculated using monthly data through July 2024.
+NOTES: Calculated using monthly data through August 2024.
 The charts show smoothed series.
 This is a plot of the subjective distribution for the representative firm's future sales growth rates over a 4-quarter look-ahead horizon.
 To calculate this distribution, we pool over all firm-level subjective forecast distributions in the indicated month and weight each firm by its activity level.
 Then we use the probabilities assigned to each possible future sales growth rate to obtain activity-weighted quantiles of the future sales growth rate distribution.
 Source: Survey of Business Uncertainty conducted by the Federal Reserve Bank of Atlanta.
+Appendix: Histogram of survey response frequency for the August 2024 survey wave August 2024

+Histogram of responses by day Source: Survey of Business Uncertainty conducted by the Federal Reserve Bank of Atlanta.